thorinaboenke/Boenke_BIC3_SLM_Exam/README.md

 Issues are tracked in a github project Kanban Board.
 Issues can have the status "to do", "in progress" and "done".
 Issues and corresponding feature branches should each link to each other. (i.e. "This feature relates to issue #1" etc.)

 ### Branch History
-There is a 'main' branch, a 'development' branch and feature branches.
+There is a 'main' branch and feature branches.
 Features are developed on their respective feature branches and first merged into 'development'.
 A deployment to production environment would correspond to a merge of the changes of 'development' into 'main'.

 No direct commits on main are allowed except for the initial commit and (for convenience) for modification of the documentation.